 When the Performance tab is clicked and active, the same principle applies, but only for performance tests, which include JMeter tests, URL/API Performance Tests, and Multi-Tests.

-The Mock Services tab is a brand new addition that introduces new features to BlazeMeter.
+The Mock Services tab introduces mock services features to BlazeMeter.

 A mock service is a "stand-in" or substitute for a real live service that can be very useful for testing purposes.